 Stocky Red Roaster Pepper

-This robust, open-pollinated (OP) heirloom pepper delivers the same exceptional qualities as hybrid Italian fryer peppers with the added benefit of seed-saving for future seasons.
+This robust, open-pollinated heirloom pepper delivers the same exceptional qualities as hybrid Italian fryer peppers with the added benefit of seed-saving for future seasons.
 A gardener's favorite, this delicious sweet pepper produces 4-6" long, glossy red fruits with a crisp, juicy bite.
 Perfect for roasting, frying, or fresh eating!
+Very productive, and a great flavorful alternative to bell peppers!

 Which sweet pepper has the best flavor?